flatironinstitute/CaImAn/README.md

 A Computational toolbox for large scale **Ca**lcium **Im**aging data **An**alysis and behavioral analysis.

 Recent advances in calcium imaging acquisition techniques are creating datasets of the order of Terabytes/week.
 Memory and computationally efficient algorithms are required to analyze in reasonable amount of time terabytes of data.
 This project implements a set of essential methods required in the calcium imaging movies analysis pipeline.
 Fast and scalable algorithms are implemented for motion correction, movie manipulation, and source and spike extraction.
-CaImAn also contains some routines for the analyisis of behavior from video cameras.
+CaImAn also contains some routines for the analysis of behavior from video cameras.
 In summary, CaImAn provides a general purpose tool to handle large movies, with special emphasis on tools for two-photon and one-photon calcium imaging and behavioral datasets.

 ## Companion paper
-A paper explaining most of the implementation details and benchmarking can be found at this [link](https://www.biorxiv.org/content/early/2018/06/05/339564)
+A paper explaining most of the implementation details and benchmarking can be found [here](https://www.biorxiv.org/content/early/2018/06/05/339564).

 ```
 @article{giovannucci2018caiman,